redmadrobot-spb/memoirs-ios/README.md

 - `error` - Describes a non-critical application error.
 - `critical` - Describes a critical error, after which the application will be terminated.

+Log levels implement the `Comparable` protocol and their priority is in ascending order from `verbose` to `critical`.
+If your custom logger needs to handle a certain log level, just compare it with `priority` parameter in  `log` - function.

 #### Convenience interface

-As default implementation ```Logger``` has list of functions each of which corresponds to specific log level.
+As default implementation `Logger` has list of functions each of which corresponds to specific log level.
 For convenience, it is recommended to use them when logging.

 ```swift
     func verbose(file:function:line:label:message:meta:)